Jake Westbrook: Cleveland Indians (2000–2010)

-He pitched in 4 games of winter ball in Puerto Rico during the end of the 2009 season, testing his surgically repaired elbow before the 2010 season.

-He returned to action as the Indians' 2010 Opening Day starter.
-Through 21 starts, he was 6-7 with 1 complete game.
+Westbrook tested his surgically repaired elbow in the offseason, playing winter ball in Puerto Rico.
+He made four starts, recording a 3.65 ERA.
+Westbrook returned to action as the Indians' 2010 Opening Day starter.
+Through 21 starts, he was 6–7 with one complete game and a 4.65 ERA.

 St. Louis Cardinals (2010–2013)

-On July 31, 2010, Westbrook was part of a three-team trade involving the Indians, St. Louis Cardinals, and San Diego Padres.
-He went to the Cardinals along with Class A left-hand pitcher Nick Greenwood and cash, while the Tribe received Double-A right-handed pitcher Corey Kluber from San Diego.
-The Padres got outfielder Ryan Ludwick.
+On July 31, 2010, the Indians traded Westbrook to the St. Louis Cardinals in a three-team deal which also involved the San Diego Padres.
 Westbrook, who had nearly $4 million remaining in his 2010 salary and another $2 million bonus because of the trade, agreed to forgo part of the bonus to make the deal happen.
-He was 6–7 with a 4.65 ERA in 21 starts with the Indians prior to the trade.

 Between Cleveland and St. Louis, Westbrook finished 10–11 with a 4.22 ERA in 33 starts.
-He went 4–4 with St.Louis following the trade.
+He went 4–4 with a 3.48 ERA in 12 starts for St. Louis following the trade.

-On November 16, 2010, Westbrook and the St. Louis Cardinals agreed to a two-year $16.5 million deal with a mutual 2013 option and a blanket no-trade clause.
+On November 16, 2010, Westbrook and the Cardinals agreed to a two-year, $16.5 million deal with a mutual 2013 option and a blanket no-trade clause.
 On August 31, 2011, Westbrook hit his first career home run, a grand slam against the Milwaukee Brewers.